 Thanks to public works professionals, clean water is available to us 24/7 in our homes and businesses.
 All you have to do is turn on your faucet.
 But water is a valuable resource that should not be wasted.
 Conserving water saves energy, benefits the environment, and can save you money on your water bill.

 Outside Watering Restrictions

 Outside water usage is restricted by ordinance from May 15th to September 15th each year to protect community water supplies during the high-usage summer months.
-Watering is allowed on odd or even calendar days, depending on your address, and is only allowed before 10:00 AM or after 6:00 PM on those days.
+Watering is allowed on odd or even calendar days, depending on your address, and is only allowed before 10 a.m. or after 6 p.m. on those days.
 This includes grass or landscape watering, car washing and filling swimming pools.
-Landscape watering with a hand-held device (hand-held hose, watering can or bucket) is allowed at any time.
-Residents with newly seeded or sodded yards may water for 14 consecutive days between the hours of 6:00 PM and 10:00 AM.
+Watering with a watering can is allowed at any time.
+Residents with newly seeded or sodded yards may water for 14 consecutive days between the hours of 6 p.m. and 10 a.m.

-Under severe weather conditions additional restrictions may be imposed on a temporary basis.
-Residents with private wells are not subject to these restrictions, but we encourage responsible use of non-essential water when conditions cause the water table to be low.
+Under severe weather conditions, additional restrictions may be imposed temporarily.
+Residents with private wells are not subject to these restrictions, but we encourage the responsible use of non-essential water when conditions cause the water table to be low.

 Water devices within your home or business use water at different rates.
 Water usage rates for many typical ﬁxtures and appliances are listed below.
 You may be surprised at the amount of water some of these items use.

 - Toilet: 3.5-6 gallons of water per flush

 - Shower: 25-50 gallons per shower calculated at 5 gallons per minute (GPM)